Managing a Blended Workforce - with Smart HR

 Posted by Keryn Paviour-Smith in Events

-During the last Disclose.
+At the last Disclose.
 Discuss.
-Discover. event hosted at the Xref offices, we discussed the challenges of leading in a digital age and touched on the issue of maintaining a company culture in a blended workforce.
+Discover. event in Sydney, we discussed the challenges of leading in a digital age and touched on the issue of maintaining a company culture in a blended workforce.

 Aside from discovering guest speaker Colin Hamilton’s utter hatred of the word “culture” (check out our post-event Q&A for more on that!), we learnt that, while we’re all trying hard to find ways to manage people from different generations, we’re forgetting the critical fact that deep down they are all just human.